frankshearar/Home/Support-package-renames.md

 ### Visual Studio (Preview)

 Visual Studio's search rankings will reflect popularity transfers due to package renames.
-However, package renames information will NOT appear in Visual Studio.
+For now, package renames information will NOT appear in Visual Studio.
 This will be added in the future.

 > **NOTE**: The mock-ups below capture our vision for the experience on Visual Studio.
 These are early previews and may change!